blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Science of Hadith.md

 - Both the above tahammum form will include entire isnaad.
 Following forms miss this characteristic
 - c.
 Ijaaza (Permission to transmit)
 - i.
 Shaykh permits his student to narrate the hadeeth he heard/some of his works without having student read the books back to him
 - ii.
-“I have committed you to narrate of mine”
+"I have committed you to narrate of mine"
 - iii.
 Student did not directly hear the hadeeth from the shaykh
 - iv.
 It involves lot of trust upon the students by the Shaykh
 - v.
 If the book is unknown or shaykh who permitted is unknown, then this form of Ijaaza is unacceptable